0xYtaya/oscp_report/report.md

 ## Privilege Escalation

-After  accsees to machine we will check how we can do Privilege Escalation , there is a command i used to check if there is suid blalba .
+After access to the machine, we will check how we can do Privilege Escalation, there is a command I used to check if there is  SUID (Set owner User ID up on execution) .

 `find / -perm -u=s 2> /dev/null`

 ![alt text](https://github.com/BleedTheFreak/oscp_report/blob/main/Screen%20Shot%202022-10-05%20at%2000.28.16.png)